 Certifying invoices is simpler with a unit price contract since the completed work is easy to count or measure on-site by contract administrators.
 This helps the consultant but can also help the contractor receive payment faster since the certification process is more black and white.
 Here’s a video demonstrating how easy it is to create and distribute a payment app/certificate on ContractComplete.

 Some downfalls may arise when working on more complex projects where the scope of work is not perfectly defined by repetitive units.
 For example, a project with all different doors and door sizes… each opening and material used would differ from the next.)
 In this case, the owner or consultant must itemize each opening and will lose out on some of the benefits.

 Also, more upfront work is required for the consultant or client because the scope of work needs to be properly itemized.
 Although, the benefits generally outweigh the pitfalls.

 How to Efficiently Manage Unit Price Contracts

-Although unit price contracts have many advantages, sometimes the manual, tedious nature of the contract administration deters people from using them.
-If you find yourself spending too much time manually creating change orders, invoices, payment certificates and bid analysis spreadsheets you should consider using ContractComplete.
+Unit price contracts have many advantages, but sometimes the manual, tedious nature of the contract administration deters people from using them.
+So if you find yourself spending too much time manually creating change orders, invoices, payment certificates and bid analysis spreadsheets you should consider using ContractComplete.

 ContractComplete helps busy contract administrators save time by automating the manual, tedious and repetitive paperwork involved with unit price contracts.
 Bid-calling, bid analysis, progress reports, change management, RFIs, submittals, and payment certification are all instantly generated on the platform, and all stakeholders can participate.